Chess Champion Super System IV

 Super System IV 1 25x25

-The Scisys Chess Champion Super System IV had been on sale for less than six months when it was effectively superceded by the Mark V. With the Mark V winning the World Microcomputer Chess Championship in September 1981, Scisys decided to take immediate commercial advantage of this success by releasing the Mark V for the Christmas market.
+The Scisys Chess Champion Super System IV had been on sale for only a period of two or three months when it was effectively superceded by the Mark V. With the Mark V winning the World Microcomputer Chess Championship in September 1981, Scisys decided to take immediate commercial advantage of this success by releasing the Mark V for the Christmas market.
 Undoubtedly a correct decision in the rapidly moving chess computer market at that time.
-As a consequence of this short sales period the Super System IV is a relatively rare chess computer today.
+As a consequence of this short sales period the Super System IV is a rare chess computer today.

 The Super System IV made an appearance at the Chess Programs World Tournament held in Paris on the 28th - 31st May 1981.
 It scored 3 out of 7 beating Chess Partner 2000, Chess Challenger Sensory 8 and also the Novag Microchess, which insisted on castling illegally and was therefore disqualified.
 It lost to the Morphy Encore, Mephisto Experimental